FrancesCoronel/personal-website-v3/_posts/2015-08-19-one-week-left-of-fullstack.md

   - time travel
   - web design
   - web development
-excerpt: 'There''s only one week of Fullstack Academy left.
-Overarching feeling: HOLY CRAP.'
 ---

 [B]{.dropcap}ecause of how busy I’ve been, I haven’t really been able to